 Carolina Meadows first priority is to protect our residents and staff from the spread of the Corona Virus.
 In order to do this there have been many changes made to the day-to-day operations on campus.
-Changes such as closing restaurants, halting housekeeping services, and most importantly restricting visitors to campus.
 While this has been difficult for residents and their families, they understand the importance of keeping people safe.
 Luckily our campus is situated on 170 beautifully landscaped acres filled with walking trails, a 9-hole golf course, and plenty of outdoor space for our residents to enjoy.
 We have also added a myriad of virtual activities as well as socially distanced exercise classes.

 What has Carolina Meadows done to keep residents safe?

 There has been many safeguards put in place in order to ensure the safety of our residents and staff.
 The success of this new protocol has been dependent on everyone working together.
-Residents have remained on campus unless they have had an essential medical appointment.
 Staff have been required to wear a mask to work and continue to maintain adequate social distance.
 Each day staff members and vendors are screened for the virus.
 Designated staff members take temperatures and ask qualifying questions related to any known exposure to the virus.

 What about dining services?